vecna/sniffjoke/README.md

     sudo -s
     make install

-and you could check the exactly installed file by
+# How to use SniffJoke

-    cat install_manifest.txt
+you need to have installed Janus, stable release at http://github.com/evilaliv3/janus

 # Suggested setup, for configure your network capabilities
     sniffjoke-autotest -l name_of_your_location